devgateway/www.developmentgateway.org/blog_posts/2016-10-26-fbl-summit.md

 ---
 layout: post
 author: "Sarah Orton"
-title: ""
+title: "Feedback Labs Summit 2016 - See You There!"
 excerpt: >-
   Ensuring that those who are intended to benefit from our programs and services are involved in the process makes sense, right?
-Everyone should be nodding furiously....
+Everyone should be nodding furiously.
+What does it mean in practice?
+How do we incorporate constituent voices into the planning, execution, and evaluation processes?...
 thumbnail: assets/post-images/feedbackloop.png
 thumbnail-alt: "feedback loop"
 categories: [Aid Effectiveness]